UoB-COMSM0166/2025-group-23/README.md

 **3. NASA TLX :**

-To assess the perceived workload our users have when playing our game, we conducted a NASA-TLX (Task Load Index) survey with ten participants after they experienced both the easy and difficult game modes.
-The survey measured six dimensions of workload: mental demand, physical demand, temporal demand, performance, effort, and frustration.
+To assess the perceived workload our users have when playing our game, we conducted a NASA-TLX (Task Load Index) survey with ten participants after they experienced both the easy and difficult game modes, as NASA-TLX has been shown to be highly reliable in many areas of Human Computer Interaction (HCI) including video game difficulty assessment (Hart & Staveland, 1988; Ramkumar et al., 2016; Seyderhelm & Blackmore, 2023).
+According to research the NASA TLX has helped improved validity, easy to administer, and measures six dimensions of workload: mental demand, physical demand, temporal demand, performance, effort, and frustration (Said et al., 2020; Virtanen et al., 2021).
 Table 5 and 6 results showed a consistent increase in workload for every user across all dimensions in the difficult mode, with the most notable rises in mental demand and frustration.
 These insights helped us validate the intended challenge progression and informed subtle adjustments to balance difficulty, ensuring a more engaging but manageable player experience.

 <div align="center">
   <div style="display: flex; justify-content: space-between; gap: 40px;">